mathandphysics/voidstar/README.md

 <p>where $\lambda$ parametrizes the geodesic.
 These equations are solved numerically.
 Multiple integration methods from the Runge-Kutta family are implemented and can support any metric tensor.
 The Kerr and Minkowski metrics are currently included.
-The Kerr metric is used in Kerr-Schild Cartesian coordinates, which have the benefit of not having a coordinate singularity at the event horizon, unlike Boyer-Lindquist coordinates.</p>
+The Kerr metric is used in ingoing Kerr-Schild Cartesian coordinates, which have the benefit of not having a coordinate singularity at the event horizon, unlike Boyer-Lindquist coordinates.
+When the camera is inside of the event horizon, the metric switches to outgoing Kerr-Schild Cartesian coordinates.</p>

 <p>The accretion disk resides in the equatorial plane of the black hole and
 is assumed to have negligible self-gravity.
 We also assume the disk is thin, i.e. at radius $r$, the thickness of the disk $\ll r$.
-The graphical detail of the disk is produced by multifractal Perlin noise.</p>
+The graphical detail on the disk is produced by multifractal Perlin noise.</p>

 ### Screenshots